 Whether you go with Snowflake or BigQuery, choosing a data warehouse is only one part of your data integration workflow.
 To efficiently extract, transform, and load information into your data warehouse, you need a powerful ETL solution that can work with all of your data sources.

 For companies like Samsung, Deloitte, PwC, and IKEA, Xplenty is that solution.
 Xplenty helps you streamline and simplify your data pipelines to unite all your data sources within a single centralized data warehouse.
-To learn more about Snowflake and BigQuery integrations, get in touch with our team today for a personalized demo and free trial of the Xplenty platform.
+To learn more about Snowflake and BigQuery integrations, get in touch with our team today for a personalized demo and free 14-day trial of the Xplenty platform.